tomaskala/dotfiles/README.md

 ## Firefox configuration
+Note that this is a privacy/security oriented configuration.
+After the initial setting, there will be a period when you have to tweak the addons to your taste so that they do not block websites you visit.
+For instance, embedded YouTube videos or gifs will not work until you enable them in uMatrix.
+To do this correctly requires care, otherwise you end up breaking something or losing some degree of privacy.

+If in doubt, do not use the uMatrix addon.
+Along with Skip Redirect, it is expected to cause the most trouble.
+The other addons should be fairly harmless regarding website breakage.

 ### Post-installation cleanup
 * Create a new profile.
 Importing data from an old profile is addressed towards the end of this section.
 * Remove system addons